sebapersson/PEtab.jl/docs/src/tutorial.md

 Lastly, `PEtabODEProblem` has many configurable options.
 Defaults are based on extensive benchmarks (see [Default PEtabODEProblem options](@ref default_options)) [persson2025petab](@cite), and available gradient/Hessian settings are summarized in [Derivative methods](@ref gradient_support).
 While these defaults are often performant, they are not optimal for every problem.
 See the **Configuration** section for performance tips and tuning guidelines.

 ## Copy pasteable example

 ```@example 2
-using Catalyst, ModelingToolkit, PEtab
+using Catalyst, ModelingToolkitBase, PEtab
-using ModelingToolkit: t_nounits as t, D_nounits as D
+using ModelingToolkitBase: t_nounits as t, D_nounits as D

 rn = @reaction_network begin
     @parameters S0 c3=3.0